ietf/tao/Tao.md

 There is no membership in the IETF.
 Anyone may sign up to working group mailing lists, or register for a meeting and then attend.
 The closest thing there is to being an IETF member is being a participant on the IETF or Working Group mailing lists (see Section 2.3).
 This is where the best information about current IETF activities and focus can be found.

 Of course, no organization can be as successful as the IETF is without having some sort of structure.
-In the IETF's case, that structure is provided by other organizations, as described in <a href="https://tools.ietf.org/html/rfc2028">RFC 2028</a>, "The Organizations Involved in the IETF Standards Process".
-If you participate in the IETF and read only one BCP, this is the one you should read.
+In the IETF's case, that structure is provided by other supporting organizations, as described in <a href="https://tools.ietf.org/html/rfc2028">RFC 2028</a>, "The Organizations Involved in the IETF Standards Process".

 The <a href="https://www.ietf.org">IETF web site</a> is the best source for information about upcoming IETF meetings, newcomer materials.
 The IETF <a href="https://datatracker.ietf.org/">Datatracker</a> is the best source for information about Internet-Drafts, RFCs, and Working Groups.